iosonobert/SMODE/README.md

 By default this runs 30 H jobs on the COPY partition.
 This is probably good for a full day including extraction.

+## LWIR and DOPPVIS

+These 2 different instruments can be downloaded by the fourth input to download_podaac.slurm

+`
+sbatch download_podaac.slurm YYYY-MM-DD 10:00:00 10:00:05 LWIR
+sbatch download_podaac.slurm YYYY-MM-DD 10:00:00 10:00:05 DOPPVIS
+`

+Pretty annoying that I made it the fourth input.
+I should change that.

 ## Unzipping data

 The download script unzips, but if for whatever reason it doesn't finish use